Société Nationale des Chemins de Fer Tunisiens

+Tunisia has a rail link with neighbouring Algeria via the border at Ghardimaou.
+Passenger service was restored in August 2024 with trains running three times per week, departing from Annaba on Sundays, Tuesdays, and Thursdays and from Tunis on Mondays, Wednesdays, and Fridays.

 Rolling stock

 SNCFT owns about 180 diesel engines, 15 diesel railcars, 6 electric rail cars, over 200 passenger cars, and more than 5200 freight cars.
 On order are diesel engines that will attain a speed of 130 km/h; China South has supplied locomotives, two of which are used on the Tunis – Beja – Jendouba line.

 Passenger service

 In 2003 SNCFT served about 35.7 million passengers a year.
 It offers "grand confort", first class, and second class services.
 Fast air-conditioned trains ("Direct Climatisé") are air-conditioned in all three classes, and faster "Express" trains are also air-conditioned but have only first class and grand-confort class.
 Commuter trains (omnibus for local and banlieu for suburban service) usually contain only first and second class.
 In 2008 SNCFT took delivery of some new diesel multiple unit trains which are marketed as "Autorail Express".
 These are used on the routes from Tunis to Sousse and Sfax, with one round trip per day from Tunis to Dahmani.